 The Centering knob is located at the top of the Spindle belt housing and extends the centering fingers when turned clockwise.
-Be careful not to over-extend the fingers when the Spindle is not in a bore or they will come completely out of the pinion drive when the spindle is started.
+Be careful not to over-extend the fingers when the Spindle is not in a bore or they will come completely out of the pinion drive.